yuanbei/Nars-Wiki/Home.md

 Welcome to the opennars wiki!

-Open-NARS is the open source version of the [NARS](https://sites.google.com/site/narswang/home) project, licensed under [GNU GPL v2](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html).
+Open-NARS is the open source version of the [NARS](https://sites.google.com/site/narswang/home) project.
+The reasoner "core" of Open-NARS is licensed under [MIT](https://opensource.org/licenses/MIT).

 This project attempts to uniformly explain and reproduce many cognitive facilities, including reasoning, learning, planning, etc, so as to provide a unified theory, model, and system for AI as a whole.
 The ultimate goal of this research is to build a thinking machine.